Many stayers have failed to produce one victory, let alone three in the Race That Stops a Nation.

 Hall took the ride and the pair ran off two consecutive, culminating in a class 3 win over 2000 metres on a slow track.

-Next came her first victory at Flemington in the F & M Handicap with Brett Preble aboard.
+Next came her first victory at Flemington in the F & M Handicap with Brett Prebble aboard.

 Already considered a four-year-old, Makybe Diva won a Listed Race, the Werribee Cup at 2000 metres and the Queen Elizabeth Stakes over 2500 metres, both steered by Luke Currie.
 This second win qualified for the following year's Melbourne Cup and she was adequately demonstrating the ability to handle the distance.

 The next season, 2003-2004, began somewhat slowly with two fourth place finishes.